 However, grief can sometimes be complicated or a struggle.
 There are certain circumstances and experiences in people’s lives that can make grieving much more difficult.
 You have probably heard about the stages of grief, and may have a sense that you are supposed to be working through them, and yet you find that you can’t.
 There can be pressure from family, friends and colleagues to resume a normal life and act as if everything is okay.

-Okay so grief is sometimes complicated.
-But how does counselling help?
+So grief is sometimes complicated.
+But what difference does counselling make?

 These are my top 5 benefits to having counselling for bereavement:

 - In counselling you can talk about the person who has died without having to think about how the other person feels.
 It can be hard to talk about someone who has died if your family and friends seem to find it uncomfortable.
 I will be comfortable with whatever you need to say.